-Hacienda Hills Trail Professional Review and Guide
+Hacienda Hills Trail Professional Guide

 "This dirt-path loop is a gradual climb through cool forest and sunbaked switchbacks to 1,000-foot elevation and views of downtown Los Angeles, the coastal plains of Orange County, and the wooded community of La Habra Heights.